griffithlab/pmbio.org/_posts/0005-02-02-Germline_SnvIndel_FilteringAnnotationReview.md

 ### Module objectives

-- Perform filtering of germline SNVs and indels
+- Perform quality filtering of germline SNVs and indels

 The raw output of GATK HaplotypeCaller will include many variants with varying degrees of quality.
 For various reasons we might wish to further filter these to a higher confidence set of variants.
 The recommended approach is to use GATK VQSR.
-However, this requires a large (i.e., at least 30-50), preferably platform-matched (i.e., similar sequencing strategy), set of samples with variant calls.
-For our purposes, we will first demonstrate the less optimal hard filtering strategy.
+However, this requires a large number of variants.
+Sufficient numbers may be available for even a single sample of whole genome sequencing data.
+However for targeted sequencing (e.g., exome data) it is recommended to include a larger number (i.e., at least 30-50), preferably platform-matched (i.e., similar sequencing strategy), samples with variant calls.
+For our purposes, we will first demonstrate a less optimal hard filtering strategy.
+Then we will demonstrate VQSR filtering.

 It is strongly recommended to read the following documentation from GATK:
 - [How to run VQSR](https://software.broadinstitute.org/gatk/documentation/article?id=2805)
 - [How to apply hard filters](https://software.broadinstitute.org/gatk/documentation/article?id=2806)

-### Perform hard filtering on Exome data
+### Perform hard-filtering on Exome data

 ```
 # Extract the SNPs from the call set